PunitLodha/punitlodha.github.io/content/posts/gsoc_report.md

     //!
 Documentation for example_mod
 }
 ```
 Then, we can generate the documentation using the `cargo doc` command.
-For example, this is the documentation for my project
+For example, this is the documentation for my project,

 <img src="/images/doc.png" alt="CCExtractor documentation">

 ## Testing
-CCExtractor has a [Sample Platform](https://sampleplatform.ccextractor.org/).
-SP contains video samples shared to CCExtractor over the years.
+CCExtractor has a [Sample Platform](https://sampleplatform.ccextractor.org/) which contains video samples shared with CCExtractor over the years.
 CI was setup so that the code will be tested on all the videos available with SP.

-Example of a CI run:-
+Example of a CI run,
 <img src="/images/SP.png" alt="CCExtractor Sample Platform">

 # Acknowledgment